 git branch recovered-state 9b2e8f4

-Step 4: Path C — reflog can’t find it either (deleted branch, dangling commit)
+Step 3: Path C — reflog can’t find it either (deleted branch, dropped stash)

-If even reflog doesn’t have it (another clone, or reflog was gc’d), scan for dangling objects with fsck:
+If even reflog does not have it (a deleted branch from a different clone, or an entry already aged out), scan for dangling objects with fsck:

 git fsck --lost-found